jloveric/high-order-layers-torch/README.md

 ## Why

 Using higher order polynomial representations allow networks with much fewer total weights in certain cases.
 My original motivation for investigating this at all starting in 2014 (when I had a slow dynamic network and use approximate function inverses instead of back propagation), was to solve PDEs that have shockwaves in them, i.e. discontinuous solutions.
+I have a lot of experience solving these types of PDEs classically and unfortunately, so far, the NN approach is much much worse (talking about PINNs on practical problems in particular)!
+Maybe some day that will change.

 ## Is this a KAN?